SM2A/Signals_and_Systems_Course_Projects/README.md

 # Signals and Systems Course Projects
-🎓💻University of Tehran Signals and Systems Course Projects - Fall 2021

 This repository contains my Signals and Systems course projects (Fall 2021) at University of Tehran.

-1. CA 1 : Plot some signals and convolution
+1. CA1 : Plot some signals and convolution